redhat-cop/egressip-ipam-operator/readme.md

 ## Support for AWS

-In AWS as well as other cloud providers, one cannot freely assign IPs to machines.
+In AWS, as well as other cloud providers, secondary IPs cannot simply be added to network interfaces from the machines themselves(as you would in legacy/on-premises Linux hosts).
 Additional steps need to be performed in this case.
 Considering this EgressIPAM

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1